sahithi1110/Multi-Modal-RAG-System/README.md

-Yes — your current README looks **compressed and unreadable**.
-I’ll give you a **clean, professional, GitHub-level README** that looks impressive.

-Just **replace your README.md completely with this** 👇

----

 # **Multi-Modal RAG System**

 A **production-style Multi-Modal Retrieval-Augmented Generation (RAG) system** that supports both **text and image understanding** using modern AI pipelines.